SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 ### Note how these steps are different from the instructions

-- :warning: do not follow verbatim the instructions on the web page and in the `README.txt` file:
+- :warning: did not follow _verbatim_ the instructions on the web page and in the `README.txt` file:
   - nothing copied under `/usr/bin/`,
   - no `chown root`, and
   - no `sudo`